-Giuliani says 'the president denied' AT&T-Time Warner deal approval
+Giuliani vs. the White House on the AT&T-Time Warner lawsuit

 Rudy Giuliani just contradicted the White House and the Justice Department on a very sensitive subject: The AT&T-Time Warner deal.

-"The president denied the merger," Giuliani, a new member of President Trump's legal team, said in an interview with HuffPost on Friday.
+"The president denied the merger," Giuliani, a new member of President Trump's legal team, said in an interview with HuffPost.

 Giuliani was seemingly trying to defend the president against any suggestion that Michael Cohen improperly influenced the administration after the revelation that Cohen, Trump's longtime personal attorney, was paid large sums of money by AT&T and several other corporate clients.